DavidHe1127/Mr.He_HandBook/DevOps/AWS/DB/README.md

     The output determins the partion in which the item will be stored.
 It's type must be scalar and can only hold one value - string, number or binary.
   - **Partition key + sort key (range attribute)** - AKA `composite primary key`.
 Comprised of two attributes - partition key attr + sort key attr.
     `Partition key` determines where data is stored whereas `sort key` determines sorted order.
-    For tables with composite primary key, partition key can be the same but sort key must be different.
+    For tables with composite primary key, item's partition key value can be the same but sort key value must be different.

 ### Secondary Index

 - In reality when you create global secondary key, DynamoDB creates a separate table and replicates all the table operations like insert, update and deletion asynchronously
-- Provide more querying flexibility - i.e sort table items by any attribute other than table's sort key
+- Provide more querying flexibility - i.e sort table items by any attribute other than table's primary sort key
 - Allow 1 or more SI on a table
 - Allow query data using an alternate key in addition to queries against the PK
 - GSI